Chart Color Schemes

 Craigmore - Blakeview lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Craigmore-Blakeview's population stood at around 21,402 as of August 2025, according to AreaSearch's analysis.
-This figure reflected an increase of 1,482 people, marking a 7.4% growth since the 2021 Census which reported a population of 19,920.
-The change was inferred from the estimated resident population of 21,159 in June 2024 and an additional 202 validated new addresses since the Census date.
-This resulted in a population density ratio of 1,801 persons per square kilometer, exceeding the average seen across national locations assessed by AreaSearch.
-Craigmore-Blakeview's growth of 7.4% since the 2021 census surpassed both the state (6.7%) and metropolitan area averages, positioning it as a regional growth leader.
-Interstate migration drove this growth, contributing approximately 49.0% of overall population gains during recent periods.
+Craigmore-Blakeview's population is approximately 21,402 as of August 2025.
+This figure reflects an increase of 1,482 people since the 2021 Census, which reported a population of 19,920.
+The change is inferred from ABS estimates: 21,159 in June 2024 and 202 new addresses validated since the Census date.
+This results in a population density of 1,801 persons per square kilometer, higher than national averages assessed by AreaSearch.
+Craigmore-Blakeview's growth rate of 7.4% since the 2021 census exceeds both state (6.7%) and metropolitan area averages.
+Interstate migration contributed approximately 49.0% to overall population gains recently, with all drivers being positive factors.

-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category were used, based on 2021 data and released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Looking ahead, significant population increase is forecast for Craigmore-Blakeview, with an expected growth of 7,106 persons by 2041 based on the latest population numbers, reflecting a total increase of 32.1% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and adjusted using weighted aggregation methods.
+Future population projections indicate significant growth in the top quartile of Australian statistical areas, with Craigmore-Blakeview expected to grow by 7,106 persons to 2041, reflecting a 32.1% increase over 17 years.

 Frequently Asked Questions - Population